parisamashinchi/portfolio/README.md

-## Hi 👋 MY NAME IS PARISA MASHINCHI GHABEL
+Hi there 👋, I'm Parisa Mashinchi Ghabel

+🚀 Senior Frontend Developer | React Specialist

 I am an experienced Senior Front End Developer with a strong proficiency in React and a track record of delivering high-quality web applications.
 Skilled in translating design into code, optimizing performance, and ensuring cross-browser compatibility.
 I collaborate effectively with designers and backend developers to consistently deliver exceptional user experiences.

-- 🌍 I'm based in Berlin, Germany
+🌍 Based in: Berlin, Germany
+💼 Constant Learner: Exploring new technologies daily to stay ahead.
+🤝 Open to Collaborations: Excited to contribute to open-source projects.
-- 💌 You can contact me at parisamashinchi@gmail.com
+💌 Reach me at: parisamashinchi@gmail.com
-- 💼 I'm learning Every Day
-- 🤝 I'm open to collaborating on Open source projects..

- ## SKIILLS
+🔧 Skills & Tools

 <p align="left">
   <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" >